 Despite this, it is not always possible to ensure an immediate reinstatement of the original landscape condition.
 Trees planted as replacements for those removed are typically smaller and may take years to become established and provide the same social, aesthetic and ecological benefits.
-The success of landscape restoration can also be impeded by construction-related soil compaction and the introduction of invasive species, which compete more readily with new plantings in disturbed locations.
-Trees removed are often replaced at a minimum 2:1 ratio (two trees planted for each tree removed) in an attempt to overcome these obstacles.
-However, for mature trees, a higher ratio than 2:1 or a monetary value may be sought to compensate for the loss of exponentially greater benefits provided by large, old trees compared with small ones.
-A 2:1 ratio is generally considered to be too low and revising our approach to compensation is a priority action in this strategy.

-The NCC is currently steward to many cultural landscapes of varying typologies and scales, which include parks, estates and parkways.
-To inform the management of cultural landscapes, the NCC has developed tools such as the Guidelines to the Management and Maintenance of Mackenzie King Estate as a Cultural Landscape (2014) and the Rideau Hall Landscape Design and Site Management Guidelines (2005).
+The success of landscape restoration can also be impeded by construction-related soil compaction and the establishment of invasive species, which compete more readily with new plantings in disturbed locations.
+Trees removed are often replaced at a 2:1 ratio (two trees planted for each tree removed) in an attempt to overcome these obstacles.
+The NCC is currently steward to many cultural landscapes of varying typologies and scales.
+Examples of NCC-managed cultural landscapes in the National Capital Region are Major's Hill Park, the Sir John A. Macdonald Parkway, the Sir George-Étienne Cartier Parkway, Patterson Creek Park, Rideau Hall and the Mackenzie King Estate.
+To inform the management of cultural landscapes, the NCC has developed tools such as the Guidelines to the Management and Maintenance of Mackenzie King Estate as a Cultural Landscape and the Rideau Hall Landscape and Site Management Guidelines.
 These tools ensure that landscape elements such as trees, landforms and other vegetation are conserved for generations to come.
 In recognition of the value of large, old trees, the NCC has released a book authored by Suzanne Hardy, entitled A Living Legacy: Remarkable Trees of Canada's Capital, which is a compilation of photos and information about 168 noteworthy trees in the National Capital Region.